YassineBenMaktouf/ChatHack-EchoMinds/README.md

 ## Support

-For support, please open an issue in the repository or contact echomindsteam@gmail.com
+For support, please open an issue in the repository or contact us on echomindsteam@gmail.com

 ## Contributions